chrisbodhi/almagest/README.md

 ## Overview

 Almagest is a Rust workspace for astrodynamics, providing tools for orbit determination, propagation, and analysis.
-The workspace contains four crates:
+The workspace contains three crates and a book:

 1. **`almagest`** - Core orbital mechanics library (`no_std`, pure Rust)
 1. **`almagest-wasm`** - WebAssembly bindings for web applications
+1. **`modeling`** - Computational orbital models of various fidelity, built using `almagest`
 1. **`guide`** - A guide to using Almagest and its application for momentum-exchange tethers
-1. **`modeling`** - Computational orbital models of various fidelity, built using `almagest`

 The core library is written without the usage of the `std` library, relying on the `no_std` feature for minimal dependencies and maximum deployment flexibility.